 Availability:

 Unfortunately, we are at full capacity for the 5-10 year old age group but do have a waiting list. and would be happy to add your child to it.
 Currently, however, there are a number of children on the list with about 1-2 taken per semester.
-Slow, we realise, but just wanted to be sure to let you know that it might be awhile before we could offer a place to your child.
+Slow, we realize, but just wanted to be sure to let you know that it might be awhile before we could offer a place to your child.

 Dr. Daniel Tindall is an Associate Professor for the BSc in Physical Education (LM090) course and member of the UL Physical Education Sport Pedagogy Research Group in the Department of Physical Education and Sport Sciences at the University of Limerick.
 Daniel is Co-Director of the Inclusive Play & Leisure Activities for Youth (i-PLAY) program .
 His research interests include teaching, research, and professional service with a focus in teaching and teacher education in physical education, sport, and adapted physical education.
 Daniel can be contacted via email on Daniel.Tindall@ul.ie